Training / Certification Paths

 A Complete Check Point Certification Guide picture: A

 Check Point is recognized around the world as a leading provider of hardware and software security products.
 Check Point security certification validates an IT professional's knowledge and skills in security management using Check Point products.
-It is a valuable credential for those seeking advancement in the field of IT security.
+It is a valuable credential for those seeking advancement in IT security.

 The aim of the Check Point certification path is to give IT professionals the opportunity to demonstrate the skills required to secure the internet.
-The Check Point certification path includes three levels of certification that are designed to take learners' skill sets from beginner to expert.
+The Check Point certification path includes three certification levels designed to take learners' skill sets from beginner to expert.

 All Check Point certification exams are handled by the testing company Pearson VUE.
 Exams are available both in person (proctored) and online.
-Classroom training is not required prior to taking exams, but it is recommended.
+Classroom training is strongly recommended for all exams and required for a few, which we'll explore in more detail later.
 Exams are proctored at Pearson VUE's Authorized Testing Centers.

 Check Point certification exam cost depends on the exam taken and your location.
-In the U.S., the cost for the CCSA and CCSE exams is $250 each, and the CCSM exam costs $350 according to the Check Point website.
-All Check Point exams are multiple choice, contain as many as 90 questions, and have a 90-minute time limit.
+In the U.S., the cost for the CCSA exams is $250.

 As with any IT certification, there are multiple ways to prepare.
 Your study path may include a combination of classroom instruction, online courses, or self-study.
-Formal training is available at any Check Point Authorized Training Center (ATC), but classroom instruction is not required to take the tests.
+Formal training is available at any Check Point Authorized Training Center (ATC) through a three-day course.

-We will be discussing a number of topics regarding Check Point certification.
-We look at individual exams, and offer comparisons between Check Point and competitor Palo Alto Networks.
-We also help you explore what a Check Point certification might do for your career.
+Let’s discuss a number of topics regarding Check Point certification: individual exams and comparisons between Check Point and competitor Palo Alto Networks.
+We'll also help you explore what a Check Point certification might do for your career.
 Finally, we discuss training options, including those offered by CBT Nuggets.
-Here is what's included:

 What is Check Point Certification?